 Track 1: Academic Departmental Research

-Marketing, MIS, Business Economics, Business Management, OSCM, and Economics majors or Global Business Program Minors
+Marketing, MIS, Business Economics, Business Management, OSCM, and BA Economics majors or Global Business Program Minors

 |To complete this track, initiate contact with a faculty member in the department of your major.
 That faculty member will serve as your advisor as you undertake research design and critical analysis for the discipline of your choice, leading to writing and presenting your thesis during the second semester of your senior year.